Contents: Control ↡ Adjustment ↡

 3. Remove the chain tensioner.

-4. Unscrew the exhaust camshaft gear with a T40 socket wrench while holding the camshaft against the hex.
+4. Unscrew the exhaust camshaft gear using a T40 socket wrench while holding the camshaft at the hexagon.
 Remove the camshaft gear.

-5. Remove the control chain from the exhaust camshaft gear.
+5. Remove the timing chain from the exhaust camshaft gear.

 6. Turn the camshafts with a wrench until the locking pins can be inserted.